 The reality of a 1 year triathlon training schedule, is that you’ll have to say no to a lot.
 No to happy hours, staying out late, brunch, vacations where you can’t swim or bike, etc. Getting buy-in from friends and family will go a long way to being able to focus on your training.

 Instead of having to set aside separate time to stretch and strengthen your muscles, try to incorporate a standard warm-up and cool-down into your routines.
 Throughout a year of training, you’ll need to play defense against injury, and a 15 minute injury prevention routine tacked on to your main workouts can go a long way both in consolidating effort, but also keeping you healthy for training.

-One thing that will almost 100% happen during your Ironman training, is you’ll learn just how much you can actually eat in a day.
+One thing that will almost 100% happen when you’re training for something like an Ironman® triathlon, is you’ll learn just how much you can actually eat in a day.